 Dellow Conversions started manufacturing four-wheel drive conversions in the early 1970s when the most common 4WD was a Land Rover.
 At the time, the only engine available for a conversion was the Holden grey motor, 138 cubic inches.
 And it gave the UK built 4WD quite a boost.
 As time progressed the Holden six-cylinder Red Motor, 186 cubic inches became available.

-At that time Thies Brothers were just getting into swing, bringing Toyotas into Australia.
-It was not long until owners of these off-roaders wanted some power.
-Small block Chevy V8s were only being used in speedboats and hot rods at the time, but now a new use had been found for them.
+At that time the Theis Brothers were just getting into swing, bringing Toyotas into Australia.
+It was not long until owners of these off-roaders wanted more power.
+Small block Chevy V8s were being used in speedboats and hot rods at the time, but now we found a new use.

-Progress was the order of the day at Dellow Automotive, as their pattern makers, machinists and foundry people were kept busy with new conversions for both engines and transmission swaps.
+Progress happened fast, as our pattern makers, machinists and foundry staff were kept busy with new conversions for both engines and transmission swaps.

-The late Eighties saw the biggest revolution change in Australian automotive history as one in every five families had a recreational vehicle of some form or another.
+The late 80s saw the biggest revolution change in Australian automotive history as one in every five families had a recreational vehicle of some form.

-Dellow Conversions had to build a new 20,000 square foot complex at Revesby in Sydney to house their entire manufacturing operation as conversion kits were being made and sold at a rate of one kit every hour mainly because Australia was second only to the USA for off-road vehicle ownership.
+We built a new 20,000 square foot complex at Revesby in Sydney to house our manufacturing operation as conversion kits were being made and sold at a rate of one kit per hour.

-Now the Nineties have gone and many swaps have been done and will be done.
-Jeff says "we still can supply 95% of replacement parts for our kits sold since our inception in 1964".
+Although a new era has dawned Jeff says we still can supply 95% of replacement parts for our kits sold since our inception in 1964.